KiraSeletska/KiraSeletska/README.md

-### Hi there 👋
+# Hi there 👋
+## Stack
+- HTML5
+- CSS5 & SASS
+- JavaScript & Typescript
+- React & Angular
+- Redux & MobX

 <!--
 **KiraSeletska/KiraSeletska** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-## My Top Languages

-- JavaScript
-- Python
-- HTML/CSS
-- TypeScript
-- Java
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...